-Kreegah Bundolo is what Tarzan used to yell at gorillas or maybe gorillas yelled it at
+Bundolo is what Tarzan used to yell at gorillas or maybe gorillas

-middle-of-the-road offerings typical of the CBC up to the early seventies.
-And most
+of the CBC up to the early seventies.
+And most of those programs

-of those programs never went anywhere.
-Kreegah Bundolo Express was
+never went anywhere.
+Kreegah Bundolo Express was different.

 group called Monty Python’s Flying Circus was fashioning their hugely

 successful absurdist vision in Britain and a full two years before the

 Royal Canadian Air Farce would take to the airwaves with a show that